-Improving on the leadership skills of yourself and your employees is beneficial company wide.
+Improving the leadership skills of yourself and your employees is beneficial company-wide.

 1. Understand your future from looking at your past

 Learning to be a leader is understanding that it takes time to build those skills.
 When an employee leaves the company, it is time to reflect.
 Asking yourself what you could have done better to support that individual, is the first step to knowing yourself as a leader.
 Even if that person was not a match for the company dynamic, it is still good practice to ask yourself why and see if there are any areas the company can improve.